bbdrip/lovepowerpainWallpaper/README.md

 # lovepowerpainWallpaper
 a free active wallpaper

-my own html and css and a modified script using @javascriptacademy-stash digital main script as a base code
+my own html and css and a modified script using @javascriptacademy-stash "digital rain" script as a base code

 unzip the file and keep it organized.